How To Evaluate The Worth Of An eCommerce Business

 Why is financial health a critical factor in ecommerce valuation?

-Financial health provides insights into a business's profitability, debt levels, and overall stability.
+Financial health provides insights into a business's profitability, debt levels, and stability.
 Businesses with strong financial health are more attractive to buyers as they pose lower risks and offer higher returns on investment.

 How do growth trends influence the valuation of an ecommerce business?